-The SAHS' academic governance is based on College policies and procedures and administered through the Allied Health Education Executive Committee, a standing committee of the College, and through its four subcommittees that are appointed by the Dean (See Illustration 1).
+The SHP academic governance is based on College policies and procedures and administered through the Health Professions Education Executive Committee, an institutional committee of the College, and through its four school committees that are appointed by the Dean, and the program executive and admissions committees appointed and chaired by each Program Director.
+(See Illustration 1).